VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: Introduction

-Fortunately, some concurrent works start to expose this gap.
+Fortunately, concurrent works start to expose this gap.
 VTCBench~\cite{zhao2025vtcbench} reports significant performance degradation when text-only tasks are converted to visualized text.
 Impressively, Gemini-3-Pro~\cite{google2025gemini3pro} exhibits a tiny modality gap, highlighting the potential for modality-equivalent representations.
 However, existing analyses are largely confined to unimodal settings.
 It therefore remains unclear whether similar phenomena persist in multimodal tasks from perception to reasoning and how they manifest in such scenarios.

 To address this question, we uncover a pronounced modality gap between pure-text and visualized-text inputs through preliminary experiments.
-We then introduce \textbf{VISTA-Bench}, a benchmark of 1,500 carefully filtered samples designed for rigorous comparison under strictly matched pure-text and visualized-text conditions.
-VISTA-Bench is built through a three-stage pipeline that curates high-quality questions, renders text into diverse visual layouts, and enforces fidelity via VLM-based verification.
+We then introduce \textbf{VISTA-Bench}, a benchmark of 1,500 carefully filtered samples designed for rigorous comparison under strictly matched pure-text and visualized-text evaluation conditions.
+VISTA-Bench is built through a three-stage pipeline that curates high-quality questions, renders text into diverse visual layouts, and enforces rendering fidelity via VLM-based verification and manual review.
 It contains multiple-choice questions and organizes them under a hierarchical capability taxonomy spanning perception, reasoning, and knowledge.

-Evaluating over 20 state-of-the-art VLMs, we uncover a pervasive modality gap that is consistently amplified by perceptually challenging renderings.
+Evaluating over 30 state-of-the-art VLMs, we uncover a pervasive modality gap that is consistently amplified by perceptually challenging renderings.
 Our analysis attributes this gap primarily to limited perceptual robustness, while additional visual grounding offers only partial mitigation.
 Notably, MiMo-VL-7B-RL~\cite{coreteam2025mimovltechnicalreport} stands out as a rare exception, exhibiting markedly stronger robustness under visualized-text inputs.
 Overall, VISTA-Bench provides a principled testbed for diagnosing modality gaps under realistic text-as-pixels inputs and underscores the need for more robust unified representations in future VLMs.
 Our main contributions are summarized as follows:

 \begin{itemize}